MCamp859/hello-world/wnr800-README.md

 >**NOTE:**
-      In case you forgot to save the AWS Secret key from the User tab, you can select **Security Credentials**, delete the Access Key and create another one.
+      If you forget to save the AWS Secret key from the User tab, you can select **Security Credentials**, delete the Access Key and create another one.